valhuber/TDD/readme.md

 1. **Rapid project creation and customization:** using API Logic Server, for 1-command creation of projects providing User Interfaces and APIs from a database.
 Runnng screens are an excellent way to engage business user collaboration.

-1. **Logic Automation:** using spreadsheet-like rules for dramatically reduce backend code, and make logic transparent to the team.
+1. **Logic Automation:** using spreadsheet-like rules to dramatically reduce backend code, and make logic transparent to the team.

 1. **Transparent TDD Testing:** using [behave](https://behave.readthedocs.io/en/stable/tutorial.html) (a [TDD](http://dannorth.net/introducing-bdd/) framework) for defining systems, to promote Agile collaboration with business users.
 You define Features (aka Stories) and Scenarios (aka tests) in `behave`, with underlying Python test implementations.